watir/watirbook/installation/mac.md

 Great!
 We can drive Firefox.

+Maybe you will get this warning:

+    > browser = Watir::Browser.new :ff
+    Warning: multi_json is using default ok_json engine.
+Suggested action: require and load an appropriate JSON library.
+    => #<Watir::Browser:0x105035088 url="about:blank" title="">

+You can get rid of the error message by installing json gem:

+    $ sudo gem install json --no-ri --no-rdoc
+    (...)
+    Successfully installed json-1.6.4
+    (...)

 ![watir-webdriver driving Firefox 4 on Mac OS 10.6](https://github.com/zeljkofilipin/watirbook/raw/master/images/installation/mac/webdriver-firefox.png)\

 *watir-webdriver driving Firefox 4 on Mac OS 10.6*